LINDGRENBA/petFriendly/README.md

 October 6th 2020:
 1. 9:30 to 11:00 - Add client side routing to project
-2. 11:00 to TBD - Research use of GoogleSearch and GoogleMap API to implement into project
+2. 11:00 to 1:30 - Research use of GoogleSearch and GoogleMap API to implement into project
+3. 2:00 to TBD - Follow along with tutorial to integrate google maps api into project

 ## <p align = "center"> Documentation and Resources used for this project